timfox456/java-fsd-phase3/SpringSecurity/README.md

    * User Password style in-memory storage is acceptable but variations on this (such as storing to database) are also acceptable.
    * Users should be redirected to a login.html page if not authenticated before being redirected to the original page once authenticated.
    * A few of the source code should be tracked on GitHub repositories.
 You need to document the tracked  files which are ignored during the final push to the GitHub repository.
-   * The submission of your GitHub repository link  is mandatory.
-In order to track your task, you need to share the link of the repository in the document.
-   * The step-by-step process involved in completing this task should be documented.

 ### Hints